CODEJIN/GST_Tacotron/README.md

 [Checkpoint here](https://drive.google.com/open?id=1zhpJt5VM1jpG4NapsDUKGT_BAr_ZEsfM)

-* This is the checkpoint of 84000 steps of 48 batchs (191 epochs).
+* This is the checkpoint of 36000 steps of 40 batchs (69.09 epochs).
-* I am re-training with different parameters.
 * There is the hyper-parameter about this checkpoint in the zip file.